 Please Contact Our Family Law Attorneys for Assistance

-If you are contemplating divorce or need representation in a divorce matter or post divorce matter, contact our attorneys Amy L. Shapiro or Katherine L. Charlton at our Milwaukee office by calling 414-271-8650, Lynn Lodahl at our Madison office by calling 608-257-0040, or via our website form to set up a consultation.
+If you are contemplating divorce or need representation in a divorce matter or post divorce matter, contact our attorneys Amy L. Shapiro or Katherine L. Charlton at our Milwaukee office by calling 414-271-8650, Lynn Lodahl at our Madison office by calling 608-257-0040, or via our website form to set up a case evaluation.